apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Triggering Deferral from Start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to defer your task directly to the triggerer without going into the worker, you can add the class level attributes ``start_trigger_args`` with the following 4 attributes to your deferrable operator.
+If you want to defer your task directly to the triggerer without going into the worker, you can set class level attribute ``start_with_trigger`` to ``True`` add add class level attribute ``start_trigger_args`` with the following 4 attributes to your deferrable operator.

 * ``trigger_cls``: An importable path to your trigger class.
 * ``trigger_kwargs``: Additional keyword arguments to pass to the method when it is called.